terriko/sparklesecurity/Mission0.md

   FIXME: some specific advice here too

-# Aquiring the code
+# Acquiring the code

-We're going to start by using Google Gryere because Project Rainbow loves cheese.
+We're going to start by using Google Gruyere because Project Rainbow loves cheese.

 ## For Windows